-- ?
-The notes are unsecured and unsubordinated obligations of JPMorgan Chase & Co.
-Any payment on the notes is subject to the credit risk of JPMorgan Chase & Co. - ?
-These notes are designed for an investor who seeks a fixed income investment, where the interest rate increases over time as described under "Interest Rate" below, but who is also willing to accept the risk that the notes will be called prior to the Maturity Date. - ?
-Unless general interest rates rise significantly, you should not expect to earn the highest scheduled Interest Rate set forth below because the notes are likely to be called prior to maturity if interest rates remain the same or fall during the term of your notes.
-Additionally, the Interest Rate on the notes does not step up to 2.50% per annum until later in the term of the notes.
-See "Selected Risk Considerations" in this pricing supplement. - ?
-At our option, we may redeem the notes, in whole but not in part, on any of the Redemption Dates specified below. - ?
-The notes may be purchased in minimum denominations of \$1,000 and in integral multiples of \$1,000 thereafter.
+- The notes are unsecured and unsubordinated obligations of JPMorgan Chase & Co.
+Any payment on the notes is subject to the credit risk of JPMorgan Chase & Co. - These notes are designed for an investor who seeks a fixed income investment, where the interest rate increases over time as described under "Interest Rate" below, but who is also willing to accept the risk that the notes will be called prior to the Maturity Date. - Unless general interest rates rise significantly, you should not expect to earn the highest scheduled Interest Rate set forth below because the notes are likely to be called prior to maturity if interest rates remain the same or fall during the term of your notes.
+Additionally, the Interest Rate on the notes - does not step up to 4.00% per annum until later in the term of the notes.
+See "Selected Risk Considerations" in this pricing supplement.
+These notes have a long maturity relative to other fixed income products.
+Longer-dated notes may be riskier than shorter-dated notes.
+See "Selected" - Risk Considerations" in this pricing supplement. - At our option, we may redeem the notes, in whole but not in part, on any of the Redemption Dates specified below. - The notes may be purchased in minimum denominations of \$1,000 and in integral multiples of \$1,000 thereafter.